Reko-browser/ReKo/README.md

 # ReKo

-This is the main repository for the ReKo browser amd all it's intergrations and assets
+This is the main repository for the ReKo browser and all it's intergrations and assets